Brian-Zavala/Texas-Instruments-TI-84-Graphing-Calculator/README.md

 ## Acknowledgments

 - Texas Instruments for creating this versatile educational tool
-- Mathematics and Science educators worldwide
+- Mathematics and Science educators worldwidegit